A skillfully crafted agenda sent out in good time is the first vital step towards ensuring that a committee meeting is efficient and effective.

 If your committee has a number of scheduled meetings through the year, you may find it helpful to open a file (hard copy and/or electronic) for each meeting, in which you can collect agenda items for that meeting.
 Do whatever items you can in advance, if you have time.
 For example, if the committee has annual items at specific meetings (such as the election of a chair) you might put all these items in the appropriate folders at the start of the year (copying from last year where possible, with appropriate updates).

-Make sure you know all the possible sources of items for your committee's agendas - these might include "Business Arising" or "Items in Progress" (unfinished business from an earlier meeting, or items from an earlier meeting which are ongoing items); matters referred from "feeder" committees and sub-committees in their minutes; items from the Chair or other officers (for example, Associate Deans in faculties); or items referred from committees higher in the hierarchy (e g items referred by Academic Council to faculties).
+Make sure you know all the possible sources of items for your committee's agendas - these might include "Business Arising" or "Items in Progress" (unfinished business from an earlier meeting, or items from an earlier meeting which are ongoing items); matters referred from "feeder" committees and sub-committees in their minutes; items from the Chair or other officers; or items referred from committees higher in the hierarchy (e g items referred by Academic Council to schools).
 When putting together an agenda, make sure you don't miss any items from standard sources.

 Occasionally you may identify an item for your committee's agenda as also being of significant interest to another committee.
 In such a case, it may be useful for the item to be discussed at a joint meeting of the two committees, rather than be referred to each separately.
 If you identify an item as potentially of this kind, discuss it with the Chair as soon as possible after you receive it.
 (Rule 10)